 The Heart Creek Trail packs a lot of fun and scenery into a short distance, making it an ideal hike for Bow Valley locals or an easy day hike from Calgary.
 Best of all it can be enjoyed year-round, as it’s also a fun winter hike.

-Heart Lake Trail
+Heart Creek Trail

 - Heart Creek Hike Highlights